notthetup/blog/_posts/2006-04-11-fyp-blues-and-greens.md

 **Sacrifices.**
 Haven't had a game on my laptop since start of last sem.
 Life is all about sacrifice, just be sure of what you want to keep and what you want to sacrifice.

-**Perseverance.
+**Perseverance.**
-**If not for this.I would have never been able to clean the 100++ bugs I found in my code.
+If not for this.I would have never been able to clean the 100++ bugs I found in my code.
 Last one found and cleaned 10hrs before presentation..

-**Passion.
+**Passion.**
-**Passion will take you through everything, good, bad and ugly.
+Passion will take you through everything, good, bad and ugly.
 You just need to find your passion.
 Its not easy, I am **not** sure I have found mine, but try.

 **Time management.**
 OK.
 This one I learnt the hard way.
 Supervisor had once said, "_Don't leave everything for the last month ah_".
 I was like, _"Of course I won't!_".
-Who was I kidding??
+Who was I kidding?

 Anyway, FYP is not done yet, still have _another draft_ to do, and a **HUGE** amount of code to clean-up, debug and document.
 Sigh, back to work.